30+ Best Indie Horror Movies of All Time [Reviewed for 2023]

 Set in rural Texas, X follows a group of young filmmakers who inadvertently provoke the wrath of a demented elderly couple while shooting an adult film on their property.

-The film, by acclaimed director Ti West, addresses themes such as obsession, generational conflict, and the consequences of trespassing both physical and moral boundaries through elements of suspense, gore, and dark humor.
+The film, by acclaimed director Ti West, addresses themes such as obsession, generational conflict, and the consequences of trespassing physical and moral boundaries through elements of suspense, gore, and dark humor.

-Emerging Indie Horrors/Thrillers Amidst Challenges
+Emerging Indie Horrors

-Despite the COVID-19 pandemic slowing down film production, indie horror filmmakers have persevered and continued to create unique and captivating stories.
-In this section, we will discuss three standout films that emerged amidst these challenges.
+Despite the COVID-19 pandemic slowing down film production for a time, indie horror filmmakers have continued creating unique stories.

 Relic (2020): Combining Haunted Houses with Monstrous Frights